ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * REQ6: Specify the acceptable formats for encoding public keys and, if used, the acceptable values for 'pub_key_enc' (see {{token-post}}).

-* REQ7: If the value of the GROUPNAME URI path and the group name in the access token scope (gname in {{ssec-authorization-response}}) don't match, specify the mechanism to map the GROUPNAME value in the URI to the group name (see {{kdc-if}}).
+* REQ7: If the value of the GROUPNAME URI path and the group name in the access token scope (gname in {{ssec-authorization-response}}) are not required to coincide, specify the mechanism to map the GROUPNAME value in the URI to the group name (see {{kdc-if}}).

 * REQ8: Define whether the KDC has a public key and if this has to be provided through the 'kdc_cred' parameter, see {{gid-post}}.